ademonteverde/obs-time-overlay/README.md

 A customizable clock overlay for OBS Studio with a settings control dock.

 ✅ Live-updating clock
-✅ Change font, size, color, and timezone
+✅ Change font, size, color, weight, and timezone
 ✅ Settings sync in real-time between Dock and Clock display
 ✅ Easy to load into OBS as a browser source
+✅ Live font preview with automatic contract handling
+✅ Google Fonts support
+✅ OBS Yami-inspired visual styling

 ---